srikarr20/quantum-measurement-stack/qmctb/QMCTB-01-Methods.md

 Adjust frame budget or detector mode for future runs

 Constraint:

-Acts only forward in time
+The QCS acts only forward in time and does not reinterpret previously acquired data.

-Does not reinterpret prior data

-In QMCTB-01 v1.0, parameters are locked and the benchmark is frozen after acceptance.
+In QMCTB-01 v1.0, parameters are locked and the benchmark is frozen upon acceptance.

-Benchmark Criterion
+9. Benchmark Acceptance Criteria

 The benchmark is considered PASSED if: